alexfernandez/alexfernandez.github.io/2023/job-search.md

 **Take-away assignments always take longer than they state.**

-In my case I was rejected in a couple of assignments because of weird reasons:
+In my case a couple of assignments were rejected because of weird reasons:
 I did not include unit tests
 or did not format my code using `prettier`.
 I am torn here:
-on one hand I want to pass all technical challenges, but on the other I'm not sure I want to work for a company where you are evaluated by how many unit tests you write or if you format your code according to their guidelines.
+on one hand I want to pass all technical challenges, but on the other I'm not sure I want to work for a company where you are evaluated by how many unit tests you write or if you format your code according to never stated guidelines.
 (In case you are wondering,
-I always include plenty of integration tests, which should be enough for a toy project like this.)
+I always include plenty of integration tests, which should be enough for a toy project like this;
+and my code was formatted with different options than the reviewer liked.)

 ### 🎭 Online Sessions

-In an online technical challenge you will have a conference with an interviewer, who will ask you to solve some problems.
+In an online technical challenge you will have a call with an interviewer, who will ask you to solve some problems.
 The format can be used for programming problems, system design questions, and so on.
-For now we will center on programming problems.

 It can be really stressful to have someone giving you problems to solve, which feels like they are examining you.
-Some companies will approach the exercise as a "pair programming session", where you can ask the interviewer for help or perhaps look things online.
+Some companies will approach the exercise as a "pair programming session", where you can ask the interviewer for help or perhaps look things up online.
+It is advised to communicate a lot with this person as if this was a real pair programming session: explain what you are about to do, ask them for their opinion, tell them about your doubts and hopes in life.

 A resource which helped me a lot deal with the stress is [Clash of Code](https://www.codingame.com/multiplayer/clashofcode) by CodinGame, where you have online challenges that you have to solve with a time limit.
-They
+They help you focus quickly on a problem, and practice for speed.

 A category of questions that may come up for senior developer positions is "system design": how would you design an Instagram clone, or a Twitter clone, or a URL shortener?